Cystine/glutamate transporter

 Cystine/glutamate transporter is an antiporter that in humans is encoded by the SLC7A11 gene.

+The SLC7A11 gene encodes a sodium-independent cystine-glutamate antiporter that is chloride dependent, also known as xCT.
+Along with a heavy chain subunit from SLC3A2, the SLC7A11 light chain comprises system Xc-, which is the functional cystine-glutamate antiporter.
+While the SLC3A2 heavy chain is a chaperone for many other light chains that participate in amino acid transport, the SLC7A11 light chain is specific for system Xc-, and the terms xCT/SLC7A11 and system Xc- are used interchangeably in much of the literature.

-The SLC7A11 gene codes for a sodium-independent cystine-glutamate antiporter that is chloride dependent, known as system Xc- or xCT.
-It regulates synaptic activity by stimulating extrasynaptic receptors and performs nonvesicular glutamate release.
+SLC7A11 plays an important role in glutathione production throughout nervous and non-nervous tissues.
+In the nervous system, SLC7A11 regulates synaptic activity by stimulating extrasynaptic receptors and performs nonvesicular glutamate release.
 This gene is highly expressed by astrocytes and couples the uptake of one molecule of cystine with the release of one molecule of glutamate.
-The dimer cystine gets taken up by glial cells and the monomer of cystine, cysteine, is taken up by neurons.
-The expression of Xc- was detected throughout the brain with higher expression found in the basolateral amygdala, the Retina and the prefrontal cortex.
+The expression of Xc- was detected throughout the brain with higher expression found in the basolateral amygdala, the retina and the prefrontal cortex.
 The inhibition of system Xc- has been found to alter a number of behaviors, which suggests that it plays a key role in excitatory signaling.

 Structure

 SLC7A11 is a member of a heterodimeric Na+-independent anionic amino acid transport system highly specific for cystine and glutamate.
 This antiporter imports cystine and exports glutamate, which are both amino acids.
 An antiporter functions with a one-to-one counter-transport, which is when one substance is transported across the membrane at the same time another substance is transported across the membrane in the opposite direction.
-The antiporter is a heterodimeric amino acid transporter.
-The structure of this protein includes two chains: a specific light chain, xCT, and a heavy chain, 4F2, which are linked by a disulfide bridge.
-The xCT chain has 12 transmembrane domains consisting of 501 amino acids, and the 4F2 chain appears to be highly conserved among transporters.
-The human xCT has an 89% similarity of amino acids to a mouse xCT.
+The antiporter is a heterodimeric amino acid transporter, requiring both the SLC7A11 light chain and SLC3A2 heavy chain linked by a disulfide bridge.
+The SLC7A11 light chain has 12 transmembrane domains consisting of 501 amino acids, and the SLC3A2 heavy chain appears to be highly conserved among transporters.
+The human SLC7A11 has an 89% similarity of amino acids to the homologous mouse xCT protein.
 The complementary DNA, cDNA, has a total of 9648 base pairs.
 The SLC7A11 gene has been found not only in the brain, but has also been found to be expressed in the spinal cord, pancreas, and in glioma cells.